[ Printer Friendly Version ] [ Report Abuse ]

 Potter turned his head to look at me.
 "I don't get to touch you?"

-His tone almost made me laugh — it was half horrified shock and half whiny teenage boy, with an edge of wounded puppy dog for good measure.
+His tone almost made me laugh — it was the first time I'd ever seen Potter look so put out.
+His expression was half indignant shock, half whiny teenage boy, plus an edge of wounded puppy dog for good measure.

 We stayed like that for the next half hour.
 The remote lay, forgotten, on the coffee table.